yacine555/langchain-documents/README.md

 ### Prerequisites and Dependencies

-Before you begin, ensure you have the following installed:
+Before you begin, ensure you have the following installed and setup:
 - Python 3.11.x or later.
 Note that this was only tested on 3.11.8
 - [Pipenv](https://pipenv.pypa.io/en/latest/) : tested on v2024.4.0
+- Langchain account
+- OpenAI account
+- [Nubela Proxy Curl account](https://nubela.co/proxycurl/) to facilitate connection with LinkedIn

 ```bash
 python --version